becoinc/beco_cordova_examples/README.md

 # Beco Cordova SDK Examples
 Example app for iOS and Android using the Beco Cordova SDK.

-The main example is contained in the `example` directory.
+Main SDK repository and User's Guide located at [https://github.com/becoinc/beco_cordova_sdk](https://github.com/becoinc/beco_cordova_sdk).

+### Instructions
+The steps to run the examples included in this repository are as follows:

-Before running the example application, you must insert your SDK Credentials into `www/js/index.js`, the root javascript file for the project.
+*1.* Insert your SDK Credentials into `www/js/index.js`, the root javascript file for the project you would like to run.

+*2.* run `cordova build`, which will set up the Android and iOS platform projects.

+*3.* To retain a clean repository, we have not included preconfigured platform-specific project files.
+After cordova builds the platform projects, you must configure the projects by following the instructions in the [iOS Project Configuration](https://github.com/becoinc/beco_cordova_sdk#ios-project-configuration) and [Android Project Configuration](https://github.com/becoinc/beco_cordova_sdk#android-project-configuration) sections on the Cordova SDK's User Guide.

+*4.* Open the platform-specific project for the platform you are testing on, and build/run the project on a device with bluetooth capabilities and a space with beacons configured.

+### Main Example
+The main example is in the `example` directory.
 Once you build and run the example application on a phone and configure your Beco Beacons in your space, you should be able to walk around the space and view realtime location data.
+This example demonstrates error logging capabilities and uses all of the events that the SDK provides, and is intended as a starting point for building an application with the Beco Cordova SDK.

+#### Screenshots

+### Minimal Example
+A second example is in the `minimal` directory.
+This example demonstrates the bare minimum required to get location polling working with the Beco Cordova SDK.
+This example contains no error checking or logging.

+#### Screenshots

+### Kitchen Example
+The third example, in the `kitchen` directory, consists of a minimal program that will display a "Yes/No" text based on whether the user is in a place with a `placeName` of `Kitchen`.

+This demonstrates a simple (albeit contrived) usage of location data by checking the object data returned by the `onReceiveLocationData` event.

+#### Screenshots

 ## Appendix
 #### License